What is the forbidden fruit “…that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil…”? (Genesis 3:4)

 Before I define what the goals of a shamanic ceremony should be, I would first like to talk about the setting and style.
 So, gains are possible if the ceremony is performed properly, and this, unfortunately, is not so common.
 Many shamans not only perform their ceremonies badly, but some of them do not even possess true ethics.
 I estimate that you will find balance and ethics in one out of ten – others consider power very important, usually magical (and often black-magical); some do it only for money, and others use their charms to have sex with ayahuasca tourists.
 The experience of a ceremony with some shamans can easily turn into a nightmare, so the problem begins already with the selection of a shaman and, consequently, the character of the ceremony.

-After Warinei's I went through many other shamanistic ceremonies, as well as non-shamanistic ones.
-I had the opportunity to compare and see what different traditions look like and concluded the following - when it comes to the role of a ceremony master, I believe that its most important aspect should be the energetic protection of space where the ceremony happens.
-The reason for this is in the interference of inorganic entities.
-Every gathering of a spiritual kind provokes inorganic worlds and entities to interfere with the process and slow it down, make it difficult or even impossible.
+After Warinei’s, I went through many other shamanistic ceremonies, as well as non-shamanistic ones.
+I had the opportunity to compare and see what different traditions look like and concluded the following – when it comes to the role of a ceremony master, I believe that its most important aspect should be the energetic protection of the space where the ceremony happens.
+The reason for this is the interference of inorganic entities.
+Every gathering of a spiritual kind provokes inorganic worlds and entities to interfere with the process and slow it down, making it difficult or even impossible.

 Pablo Amaringo – Ceremonias de Ayahuasca